Content Sections

 There is copious evidence that disadvantaged communities often experience higher rates of chronic illness and face greater barriers to accessing healthcare.
 In the UK, this crisis that disproportionately affects those who need healthcare the most is at risk of breaking the economic, social and even spiritual ‘fabric’ of society.
 Yes, targeted interventions and support can help, but they are little more than band-aids.

 Protecting free speech, identifying the causes of the continuing spiral of long-term sickness and decline in the working population, as well as developing proactive, healthy and resilient individuals and communities is probably not a bad place to start.
-That’s why we focus so strongly on these areas.
+That’s our rationale for these being among our key focuses.

 >>> If you’re not already signed up for the ANH International weekly newsletter, sign up for free now using the SUBSCRIBE button at the top of our website – or better still – become a Pathfinder member and join the ANH-Intl tribe to enjoy benefits unique to our members.